Justin Russo

-Justin Russo (born June 30, 1976) is a singer-songwriter-guitarist-pianist from Upstate New York.
-Russo began his career as a musician at the age of 18 by joining his older brother's band Hopewell, which focused mainly on psychedelic rock balladry and lengthy "shoegazing" soundscapes.
+Justin Russo (born June 30, 1976) is an American singer-songwriter-guitarist-pianist from Upstate New York.
+He began his career as a musician at the age of 18 by joining his older brother's band Hopewell, which focused mainly on psychedelic rock balladry and lengthy "shoegazing" soundscapes.
 After releasing their first record Contact on Burnt Hair Records, both brothers took a break from their own project and joined indie/experimental band Mercury Rev.

 After leaving Mercury Rev in 2001, Russo continued with his brother in the making of several more Hopewell records before leaving to form his own band The Silent League in 2003.
 During that time he also played and recorded with two New York based bands Timesbold and Grand Mal.

 He continues to make records with The Silent League at this time.